joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

       2. Again, you'll be prompted for a password, just press enter.
       3. You should now be in the MySQL shell.
 Run the following command to see the databases: `show databases;`
       4. You should see the `university_web` database listed.
 This is the database you created by running university.sql.
+    5. Take a look at some of the tables: `use university_web;` then `show tables;` then `select * from Student;`

 Phew!
 That was a lot of setup.
 But now we are ready to start adding some dynamic functionality.

 ## 1.0 Adding a database connection

 In this section, we'll connect to our `university_web` database, this is a fairly simple process.

-We'll then use this connection to inject data into our views.
+We'll then use this connection to inject data into our, currently hard-coded, EJS views.

 ### Exercise 1.0: Adding a database connection